pfsense/docs/source/releases/2-4-new-features-and-changes.rst

    `#7587 <https://redmine.pfsense.org/issues/7587>`__
 -  Added a log message if a user tries to save the configuration but has the 'deny config write' permission
--  Added “auth\_check” type of simple test that a page can use to verify a user is logged in and has access, using less cpu, which is better for AJAX data polling
+-  Added "auth\_check" type of simple test that a page can use to verify a user is logged in and has access, using less cpu, which is better for AJAX data polling
 -  Fixed certificate chain verification issues with LDAP authentication